hockeybuggy/sudoku_solver/README.md

         $ make doc

 ### Testing:

 Currently test are very lacking.
-It only tests valid input.
+At this point in time all they do in execute the solver with various inputs and record the amount of time it takes to solve the puzzle.
 There are some test files such as:

-once_3.py (solves 3 puzzles once):
+once_3.py ():

     $ ./test/once_3.py
     $ cat test/log/once_3.txt

-test.py (which solves 244 each problem 3 times each and takes the mean):
+Solves 3 puzzles one time each and report the average length of execution.

+test.py ():

     $ ./test/test.py
     $ tail -f test/log/test.txt

+Solves 244 different problems 3 times each and reports the average length of execution.

+#### Other tests:

 test_3.py (3 games, 3 times and takes mean)